LiveMore equity release plans reviewed (and calculator)

 If you have an existing equity release plan with LiveMore, we can help you assess the best way to borrow additional funds.

-Currently LiveMore do not offer drawdown plans or further advances, but this is something that they are looking to bring to the market in the future.
+In 2025, LiveMore now offer drawdown plans.
+However, they do not offer further advances, but this is something that they are looking to bring to the market in the future.

 Therefore, we can consider taking a new plan with LiveMore or taking a new plan with another equity release provider.